Neurology Grand Rounds Series

 *To keep the audio consistent amongst all online participants, we cannot unmute your microphone to submit a questions verbally.

-What is the best way to view the Imaging and Case Discussion.
+What is the best way to view the Case Conference?

 Due to the high volume of data being transmitted to all participants, the Case Discussion is best viewed from a desktop of laptop with a land based internet connection (aka - plugged into the wall).
 Wifi is not the optimal way to participate in this meeting.

-Please note that remote viewing is available for informational purposes only and is not accredited for AMA PRA Category 1 Credit(TM).
+Please note that remote viewing is available for informational purposes only and is not eligible for AMA PRA Category 1 Credit™.